santilococo/calrepo/README.md

 to the end of `/etc/pacman.conf`.

-Then, you must sync the repositories:
+Now, you must sync the repositories:

 ```
 sudo pacman -Sy
 ```

-Now, to install, for example `zaread-git`:
+Finally, to install, for example `zaread-git`:

 ```bash
 sudo pacman -S zaread-git